 What is an ETF?

-What is an ETF you ask?
-A wicked trading vehicle… thats what.
+What is an ETF, you ask?
+A great trading vehicle… if you understand where it’s price action comes from.

-It’s important that you understand that trading ETFs is not the same individual stocks or companies.
-Instead of being looked at as such, consider them representative funds for assets (gold, oil, silver, etc.) If the asset is doing well, the ETF will likely follow.
-However, since ETFs are not individual securities, trading them can be challenging and even confusing at times, as their price action will vary slightly from typically stocks, especially when trading leveraged ETFs.
+You must understand that trading ETFs is not the same individual stocks.
+Instead, look at them like representative funds for assets (gold, oil, silver, etc.) or groups of companies.
+If the asset or group of companies is doing well, the ETF will likely follow.
+However, trading ETFs can be challenging and even confusing at times.
+ETF price action will vary slightly from typical stocks, especially when trading leveraged ETFs.

 Right… so break it down further – What is an ETF?!

-Obviously, the formal definition of an Exchange Traded Fund can be found at the beginning of this article.
-If you aren’t already familiar with market terms, this definition may have left you still wondering “so… What is an ETF?”
-Let’s elaborate a little on that definition…
+So we covered the formal definition of an ETF above.
+But if you aren’t already familiar with market terms, this definition may have left you still wondering, “so… What is an ETF?”
+Let’s elaborate a little more on that definition.

 Inverse and Leveraged ETFs

 In their prospectus for leveraged ETFs, ProShares clearly states that investors shouldn’t expect long-term performance to double the underlying asset.
-However, it doesn’t make this very clear when these leveraged ETFs are advertised.
-As a result, most average investors will buy them thinking just that.
-For this reason, it’s important that you be aware before entering a trade in a leveraged ETF, the goal isn’t to hold it long term, but to double or triple the potential gains on the move of the actual asset, for the day (not the week or month.)
+However, they don’t make this very clear when they advertise these funds.
+As a result, beginner investors will buy them thinking just that.
+For this reason, you must be aware of this before entering a trade.
+Leveraged ETFs are meant to capture short-term gains.
+They are not long-term financial instruments.

-New traders will often catch light of a ticker and trade it frequently, lets say $UWTI as an example.
-The ETN is extremely cheap at less than $2/share currently, essentially meaning a much cheaper way to trade oil for those holding less capital in their accounts.
-Seems like a jackpot find, but is it?
+New traders will often catch light of a ticker and trade it frequently.
+Let’s use NUGT as an example.
+The ETF is essentially a much cheaper way to trade gold for those holding less capital in their accounts.
+It seems like a jackpot find, but is it?

-They proceed to analyze the chart as if it were a stock of it’s own.
-They may even look at the weekly and think “hell it was in the 400s just last year.
-It’s oil.
-It’ll come back.”
-Little do they know that the entire key to trading $UWTI is actually in $USOIL or /CL, not $UWTI itself.
-They probably also won’t realize that $UWTI has been through several splits, only decreasing the value of each individual share.
-Without reverse splits, $UWTI may never see that $400 level again, even if $USOIL makes new highs.
-This is precisely the reason I say do not trade leveraged ETFs or ETNs long term.
+Little do they know that the entire key to trading NUGT is actually in Gold Futures (or /GC).
+They probably also won’t realize that NUGT has been through several splits, only decreasing each share’s value.
+Without reverse splits, NUGT will likely never see prior highs again, even if Gold can make new highs.
+This is precisely the reason to avoid trading leveraged ETFs long term.

-The key is not in the ETF or ETN’s price action.
-The key is in the price action of the index, asset, or sector that the ETF or ETN is tracking.
-Before you trade an ETF/ETN, check out the full ETF database at ETFDB.com.
-Do a little bit of research on the fund you plan to trade, and find out what that security tracks.
+The key is not in the ETF’s price action.
+The key is in the price action of the index, asset, or sector that the ETF is tracking.
+Before you trade an ETF, find out the details of the ETF at ETFDB.com.
+Do a little bit of research on the fund you plan to trade and determine what that security tracks.
 Once you find out what it tracks, find out how to track that asset.
 When all else fails, Google it.
-Below is an example of the $SPY ETF (line chart) compared to a candle chart of $SPX, both on hourly chart to demonstrate how $SPY reacts to the price action of the S&P 500.
+Below is an example of the SPY ETF (line chart) compared to a candle chart of SPX, both on an hourly chart, to demonstrate how SPY reacts to the price action of the S&P 500.

-In some cases, you will be shocked to see some lag between the asset and the ETF.
+In some cases, you may see some lag between the asset and the ETF.
 The asset may begin to tick up before the ETF reacts to make the same tick.
-If you catch on to this lag, it can make your entire day of trading.
+If you catch on to this lag, it can make your entire day (or week) of trading.

-Below, I’ve included some top traded ETFs & ETNs to hopefully assist you in your profiting:
+Below I’ve included some top traded ETFs to hopefully assist you in your profiting:

 |ETF/ETN Ticker||What it Tracks|